Quickly becoming one of the most popular among patients and dentists alike, dental implants offer an innovative alternative to dentures or bridges.

 Since dental implants integrate into the structure of your bone, they prevent the bone loss that often accompanies dentures.
 Another little known problem associated with tooth loss is a process known as “atrophy,” a shrinking of the jawbone that can progress relentlessly over the years.
 Bone atrophy not only affects jaw function, but can cause adverse facial cosmetic changes.
 Dental implants can reduce or eliminate this atrophy.

 Missing just one tooth?
-One dental implant and a crown can replace it.
+One dental implant and a dental crown can replace it.
 A dental implant replaces both the lost natural tooth and its root.
 A dental implant provides several advantages over other tooth replacement options.
 In addition to looking and functioning like a natural tooth, a dental implant replaces a single tooth without sacrificing the health of neighboring teeth.
 The other common treatment for the loss of a single tooth, a tooth-supported fixed bridge, requires that adjacent teeth be ground down to support the cemented bridge.

 Because a dental implant will replace your tooth root, the bone is better preserved.
 With a bridge, some of the bone that previously surrounded the tooth begins to resorb (deteriorate).
 Dental implants integrate with your jawbone, helping to keep the bone healthy and intact.